 Cesarean Section Recovery Tips:

 1. Rest as much as physically possible.
 If someone offers to watch the baby for an hour take them up on it.
 Do not try to play hostess, walk the dog, pay the bills and mow the lawn.
-Your only concern is you and baby!
-Conserve your strength for the both of you.
+Your only

 2. Do not lift anything heavier than your baby.
 This is not always possible if you have other small children, but if you were not lifting a certain weight while you were pregnant then don’t lift it now.
 You risk doing significant damage if your stitches rip open.